Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Introduction

 Dissolution of a substance into a solvent is often described in terms of a driving force, Eq. (\ref{eq:mass_drive}).
-Here $\frac{\partial m_{\text{g}}}{\partial t}$ the rate at which the gaseous solute mass can dissolve into the solvent, is related to how quickly dissolved solute concentration ($C_{\text{g}}$) can be diffused into the bulk solvent at position ($x$), through the interfacial area ($A$) between gas and the solvent.
-The diffusion coefficient ($D$) characterizes the ease with which dissolved solute molecules move through the solvent, driven by molecular forces.
-The dissolved solute lingering at the interface is treated as a boundary layer, or film, and allows Eq. (\ref{eq:mass_drive}) to be simplified to Eq. (\ref{eq:film_theory}); where $C_{sol}$ is the maximum concentration of the solute, the solubility limit, at the interface, and $\delta$ is the distance from the interface to the bulk concentration of the solvent, $C_{\text{g}}$.
+Here $\frac{\partial m_{\text{g}}}{\partial t}$, the rate at which the gaseous solute mass can dissolve into the solvent, is related to how quickly dissolved solute concentration ($C_{\text{g}}$) can be diffused into the bulk solvent at position ($x$), through the interfacial area ($A$) between gas and the solvent.
+The diffusion coefficient ($D$) quantifies the ease with which dissolved solute molecules move through the solvent under the influence of molecular forces.
+The dissolved solute lingering at the interface is treated as a boundary layer, or film, and allows Eq. (\ref{eq:mass_drive}) to be simplified to Eq. (\ref{eq:film_theory}); where $C_{sol}$ is the maximum concentration of the solute, the solubility limit, at the interface, and $\delta$ is the distance from the interface to the bulk concentration of the solvent, $C_{\text{g}}$. \citep{sep_process_king, Miller_1990}

 The boundary layer is a thin, relatively stagnant layer of saturated solvent that separates the bulk transporting solvent from the solute source.
 The thickness of this layer is determined by the net transport properties (advection and diffusion) of the bulk phase and the solute's diffusion through the boundary layer.
 Thus, the rate of mass transfer between the solute source and the bulk transport phase is limited by diffusion and the thickness of the boundary layer $\delta$.
-Due to the complexity of characterizing $\delta$, $D$ and $\delta$ are lumped into a single term, the mass transfer coefficient ($k$), Eq. \ref{eq:mass_trans_def}). \citep{ENVE_tranport, cussler2009diffusion, sep_process_king, Miller_1990}.
+Due to the complexity of characterizing $\delta$, $D$ and $\delta$ are lumped into a single term, the mass transfer coefficient ($k$, [Eq. \ref{eq:mass_trans_def}] \citep{sep_process_king, Miller_1990}.